Drug Driving Solicitor in London

 • up to 6 months in prison

 • a criminal record

 Your driving licence will also show you’ve been convicted for drug driving.
 This will last for 11 years.

 So it is important to enlist expert legal representation.
-At NGP we have successfully defended many clients charged with drug-related motoring offences, Contact NGP as early as possible for a free consultation so we can discuss your options.
-We are experts in the field and have many outstanding results to support it.
+At NGP we have successfully defended many clients charged with drug-related motoring offences.
+Contact NGP as early as possible for a free consultation so we can discuss your options.
+We are experts in the field and have a long record of outstanding results.

 The government website lists the following prescription drugs as those on which you should consult with your doctor regarding your ability to drive: